-This section is only asked in Versions 2 and 3 (Corn and Organic Corn).
+This section is only asked in Versions 2 and 3 (Barley and Sorghum).

-This section collects data necessary to estimate the drying costs associated with corn and organic corn.
-Drying costs are part of the total costs of producing corn and organic corn and will be added to the other costs collected in phase 2 and phase 3.
+This section collects data necessary to estimate the drying costs associated with barley and sorghum.
+Drying costs are part of the total costs of producing these commodities and will be added to the other costs collected in Phase 2 and Phase 3.
 Drying costs include costs for custom drying, the fuel and labor used for on-farm drying, and the capital costs associated with the facilities used for on-farm drying.